-The novels used both straightforward narrative and surreal tapestries of cut-up texts to tell the story of Nova Police Inspector Lee's pursuit of the Nova Mob.
+These novels used both straightforward narratives and surreal tapestries of cut-up texts to tell the story of Nova Police Inspector Lee's pursuit of the Nova Mob.
 Lee must destroy their word and image machine, with which they control reality as we know it.

-Language is a virus, and the word hoard must be rubbed out.
+In this bold new vision, language becomes a virus, and the word hoard must be rubbed out.
 Burroughs' cut-up novels are considered to be the very first works of cyberpunk science fiction.
-They contain some of the most dazzling prose poetry ever written.
+They also contain some of the most dazzling prose poetry ever written.

 By 1966, Burroughs left Paris and moved to London to kick another heroin habit, taking the cure once again from Dr. Dent, a British physician who had invented a painless heroin withdrawal treatment using an electronic box attached to the patient's temple.
 After kicking, Burroughs remained in London for several years.

 He visited the U.S. occasionally to help his son Billy, who had been arrested for forging prescriptions in Florida.
-Billy had become a writer and published two noted novels, Speed and Kentucky Ham, but he was a hopeless drug addict and alcoholic.
-He became a transient and drank himself to death after receiving a successful liver transplant.
+Billy had become a writer and published two noted novels, Speed and Kentucky Ham, but he was a hopeless drug addict and alcoholic who ultimately drank himself to death - after receiving a liver transplant.

 While in London, Burroughs collaborated with celebrated British underground filmmaker Antony Balch and made several experimental short films, the best of which was Towers Open Fire.
 It featured footage of the "dream machine" invented by Brion Gysin.